 Rental property investment is not very liquid like stocks.
 Also you cannot dollar cost average to reduce price volatility when buying a rental property investment.
 Thus, you need to have many exit strategies planned in advance.

+There are several real estate investment risks.
 One of the biggest risks with rental property investment is that the tenant is unable to pay the agreed upon rent.
 Landlords should always build contingencies in their estimates for a few months of vacancies.
 And also for lost money and time due to evictions.

 There are several exit options to consider in such cases.

 Always run the numbers assuming you can still pay the mortgage, property tax, insurance etc with 70% lower rent.
 In case of job losses and high unemployment; the best strategy is to always have an open line of communication with your tenant.
 Offer them reduced rent if possible.

 Rent To A Paying Tenant

 If you end up with a non-paying tenant; the other option is to file eviction.
 And then rent to another tenant who has the ability to pay.

 Switch To Airbnb

 Most long term tenants move to a new property depending on the school year.
 If you need to evict during a time which is not attractive for long term renters; Airbnb could be one of the options.
 Before buying rental property as an investment; check to see if your local jurisdiction permits Airbnb.